And I'm going to be telling him, you've got to end this war.

 Why, but isn't that the whole thing?

-You don't say why I have a different version.
+You don't say why I have a different version of it.

 You're off the grid, meaning you're providing your own communication.

-You provide your own generator for power so you can have heat and air conditioning if you want it.
+You provide your own generator for power so you can have heat and air conditioning if you want for the three days that you might need air conditioning.

 So there's people that camp and people that glamp.